cunnie/writings/about.md

 There was one group of people Neal hated more than people who raised their hands with the wrong answer: grade-grubbers.
 And there was someone in the class who was an unapologetic grade-grubber.
 Indeed, this person&rsquo;s pursuit of high grades was so unbridled that it even offended the other grade-grubbers.
 Yes, I&rsquo;m talking about Tom Morse, the student who, when he scored a perfect 100 on a chemistry exam, ran through the halls shouting, &ldquo;I pegged a ten-squared!&rdquo;

-This was too much for Neal, who had only scored a 98 on that exam, but who, even if he had scored 100, would have had the decency not to run through the hallways shouting his grade--he would have only told a few close friends.
+This was too much for Neal, who had only scored a 98 on that exam, but who, even if he had scored 100, would have had the decency not to run through the hallways shouting his grade&mdash;he would have only told a few close friends.
 Well, maybe all his close friends.

 Neal decided that something had to be done about Tom.
 So, after the next Chemistry exam, Neal and I snuck into the classroom and found the pile of graded tests.
 We quickly rifled through it until we found Tom&rsquo;s.
-He had done well--he had scored a 98.
+He had done well&mdash;he had scored a 98.
 But by the time we were finished, Tom had scored a 88.
 Yes, Neal had taken a red ballpoint pen, identical to the one that the chemistry teacher used, marked several of the answers wrong (it&rsquo;s surprisingly easy to change a checkmark into an &ldquo;x&rdquo; and a &ldquo;98&rdquo; into an &ldquo;88&rdquo;).

 The look on Tom Morse&rsquo;s face when he picked up his exam was priceless.